-There are three sections available under this tab.
+There are two sections available under this tab.

-Here is a list of organizations that are added to the system channel as a member of the ordering service.
-They can add their orderers (consenters) to the channels.
+Orderer organizations - List of organizations that are added to the system channel as a member of the ordering service (in Catalyst Blockchain Platform, each organization that is a network member is an orderer organization, so it is also a list of network members).
+They can add orderers (consenters) to the channels.
 You can add organizations as Orderer organizations through the “Add” button or remove organizations by clicking the “Remove” button.

 Note: The Remove organization action removes the organization along with its consenter.
 Because of Raft specifics, you cannot remove an organization with more than one consenter belonging to this organization.
 To remove the organization with two or more consenters, please remove its consenters from the channel.